 Different states pay their medical assistants differently.
 Here is a direct overview of the states that pay the highest hourly and annual mean wages to their medical administrative assistants:

 |State||Yearly Salary (Mean)||Hourly Salary (Mean)|

-The District of Columbia pays the highest to its medical assistants, the hourly salary being $22.12 and the annual salary being $46,020.
-Washington and Hawaii with $20.81 and $20.79, respectively, are the last two of the top 5 best-paying states, and these states witness a massive influx of medical assistant applications.
+The District of Columbia pays the highest to its medical assistants, the hourly salary being $23.12 and the annual salary being $47,920 Massachusetts and Rhode Island with $22.21 and $21.88, respectively, are the last two of the top 5 best-paying states, and these states witness a massive influx of medical assistant applications.
 The competition in these states, for the rates, is considerably higher than the other states.
 If you’re looking for states that pay well and have a better standard of living with all amenities close by, you should opt for these alternatives.

 Not only do states pay their medical assistants differently, but also considerable difference can be seen in the salaries of medical administrative assistants from different metropolitan areas.
 Your priority as an experienced and certified medical assistant should be procuring jobs in the highest paying regions.
 Here is an overview of the top 10 metropolitan areas that pay their medical assistants the highest:

 |Metropolitan Area||Mean Annual Salary||Mean Hourly Salary|

 |Santa Rosa, CA||$47,440||$22.81|